Lighting and Rendering

 Screenshot of updated rendering; Post processing and completed messages.

-Watch the following videos as Geoff demonstrates presentation turntable and moving camera.
+Watch the following videos as Geoff demonstrates how to create animated cameras and presentation techniques.

 Practice